fmiranda25/accounting-ledger/README.md

 * Deposits only
 * Payments only

-You can also choose to view pre-defined transactions
+You can also choose to view pre-defined transactions under "Reports".

 ## Reports
+Here you will be able to select a few options for viewing all transactions
+* Current month
+* Previous month
+* Current year
+* Previous year
+* By vendor (prompts you to enter a vendor name and displays all of those transactions)